-This plan focuses on South Point and the coastal lands extending northeast towards Mahana Bay.
-There is no concrete boundary line for the project area, but the general study area includes National Historic Landmark lands that are designated as "Special District" by DHHL.
-South Point, more commonly referred to as Ka Lae2 by local people, is located within the approximately 11,266 acres of DHHL Kamā'oa-Pu'u'eo property (Figure 1).
+There is no defined boundary line for the project area, but this plan focuses on South Point and the coastal lands extending northeast towards Mahana Bay.
+The general study area is located within the approximately 11,266 acres of DHHL Kamā'oa-Pu'u'eo property and includes National Historic Landmark lands that are also designated as "Special District3" by DHHL (Figure 1).